-Being a native Kansan, a phrase I am used to hearing after arriving to a new place is, “You’re not in Kansas anymore, Dorthy.”
-I groan, while the relayer laughs thinking himself creative and clever.
+Being a native Kansan, I’m used to hearing people say, “You’re not in Kansas anymore, Dorothy.”
+I groan while the other person laughs, thinking themself creative and clever.

 I moved to New York City for Equip in July.
-I like to think of myself as a person who lives life without any kind of glasses on, rosy-colored or otherwise, and who adapts relatively easily to whatever is thrown my way.
-Although I did not expect New York to be an easy transition, I also did not expect it to be a crazy difficult one either.
+I like to think I’m a person who lives without any kind of glasses on, rosy-colored or otherwise, and who adapts relatively easily to whatever is thrown my way.
+Although I didn’t expect New York to be an easy transition, I didn’t expect it to be a particularly difficult one either.
 Looking back, I am not sure what I was expecting.
 My friends told me I would love it — that I was made for New York City.
 The way they described it, you would have thought it was the Emerald City.

-I wish I could stand before you and tell you that after 3 months, I have finished transitioning.
-But I have not.
-I am still transitioning.
+I wish I could tell you that, after 3 months, I have finished the process of transitioning.
+I have not.
+I am still in transition.
 And yet, the Lord is faithful.
-The yellow brick road led me to the Emerald City, where my answers for the ‘wizard’ awaited.
-But the Emerald City was less of a physical place and more of a spiritual season.
-It is easy for me to blame the entire city of New York for my frustrations, but in reality, I am being sanctified.
-And sanctification is not pretty and it is not comfortable.
+The yellow brick road led me to the Emerald City, but it was less of a physical place than it was a spiritual season.
+It’s easy for me to blame the entire city of New York for my frustrations, but in reality, I am being sanctified.
+Sanctification is not pretty and it is not comfortable.

-It is in this space I am wrestling: wrestling through issues of identity, life calling and the character of God.
-And I am still wrestling.
-And God is willing to wrestle with me in this space until I am able to unwaveringly proclaim that ultimately he is my rest, my peace, my worth and my home.
+It’s in this space that I’m wrestling through issues of identity, life calling, and the character of God.
+I’m thankful God is willing to wrestle with me until I’m able to unwaveringly proclaim that He is my rest, my peace, my worth and my home.
 After all, there is no place like home.

 Are You Ready?
 Get Equipped

 Check out our Equip Missionary Training Program.
 A ten-month church-planting and cross-cultural missionary training program in the culturally vibrant and diverse heart of New York City.